Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Container Profiler: Overview

-Data collection of process-level data follows a similar approach as for VM or host-level data.
-Within the \texttt{/proc} file system, the Linux kernel dynamically generates files that describes the resource utilization for each running process.
-The \texttt{/proc/PID} path provides access to information of the process with process id \texttt{PID}.
-As an example, information regarding CPU utilization for a process with pid 10 would be located in \texttt{/proc/10/stat}.

 Resource utilization data collected at the VM/host, container, and process level allows characterization of resource use with increasingly greater isolation.
 Host-level resource metrics for example, do not isolate background processes.
-This could lead to variance in measurements as background processes may be randomly present.
-Profiling at the container level allows fine-grained resource profiling of ONLY the resources used by the computational task.
+This could lead to variance in measurements as background processes on the host machine outside the container may be randomly present.
+Profiling at the container level allows fine-grained resource profiling of ONLY the resources used by the containerized task or pipeline.
 Finally, profiling at the process level allows very fine-grained profiling so that resource bottlenecks can be attributed to the specific activities or tasks.
 The ability of the {\em Container Profiler} to characterize resource utilization at multiple levels enables high observability of the resource requirements of computational tasks.
-This observability can be crucial to improving job deployments to cloud platforms to alleviate performance bottlenecks and optimize performance and analyses costs.
+This observability can be crucial to improving job deployments to cloud platforms to alleviate performance bottlenecks and optimize performance and cost.